nghiapham179/training/README.md

 9. What's C/C++ language?

+is a general-purpose computer programming language.
+It was created in the 1970s by Dennis Ritchie, and remains very widely used and influential.
+By design, C's features cleanly reflect the capabilities of the targeted CPUs.
+It has found lasting use in operating systems, device drivers, protocol stacks, though decreasingly for application software.[7]
+C is commonly used on computer architectures that range from the largest supercomputers to the smallest microcontrollers and embedded systems.

-10. Compairsion C/C++ with Python Language?
+11. Compairsion C/C++ with Python Language?
-11. What's computer vision?
+12. What's computer vision?
-12. What's lable tools?
+13. What's lable tools?
-13. What's labelImg tools?
+14. What's labelImg tools?
-14. What's Yolo AI models ?
+15. What's Yolo AI models ?
-15. How deploy AI models ?
+16. How deploy AI models ?
-16. What's IDE?
+17. What's IDE?